A guide for parents and carers

 - Let them know that what they are feeling will pass, a bit like a wave.
 Ask ‘what can we do to distract you?’
 You can also give them choices to help them feel in control more.

-Healthy coping ideas for supporting children
+Healthy coping ideas for supporting children and young people

 - Breathing exercises – finger breathing, box breathing, counting backwards